TechRetreat/2015/getting_there/TRANSIT.md

 <b>Greyhound option</b>
 The first Greyhound bus bound for Kitchener leaves Toronto Coach Terminal at 7:00 AM.
 Get off at the last stop, Kitchener’s Charles St Terminal, and take one of GRT’s 7D, 7E or 200 (Conestoga Mall bound) buses.

-If you’re taking the 7D/E, get off at UW - B.C.
+If you’re taking the 7E, get off at UW - B.C.
 Matthews Hall.

-If you’re taking the 200, get off at UW - Davis Centre (now outside East Campus Hall).
+If you’re taking the 7D/200, get off at UW - Davis Centre.

 If you arrive before 9:30, go to M3; otherwise go to E5.